sundaybase/Monad-curvance-bot-auto/README.md

 # Monad-curvance-bot-auto

-Monad Curvance Bot is an automated bot designed for executing transactions with Curvance on the Monad Testnet network in compliance with standardized operational procedures.
+Monad Curvance Bot is automated bot designed for executing transactions with Curvance on the Monad Testnet network in compliance with standardized operational procedures.

 Source: [Curvance on Monad](https://monad.curvance.com/monad)